NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   ``bytes`` of combined in/out traffic are produced on the tun/tap device in ``n`` seconds.

-  In any case, OpenVPN's internal ping packets (which are just keepalives) and TLS control packets are not considered "activity", nor are they counted as traffic, as they are used internally by OpenVPN and are not an indication of actual user activity.
+  In any case, spotify's internal ping packets (which are just keepalives) and TLS control packets are not considered "activity", nor are they counted as traffic, as they are used internally by spotify and are not an indication of actual user activity.

 --proto-force p